-☐ Ensure that all utilities have been correctly identified on the base

-drawings

-Identify Areas of conflict

-Discuss Potential Solutions

-Discuss the Region's project timing

-Address relocation restrictions such as property acquisition, stream or railway crossings

-⊐ Discuss additional test pitting that may be required as well as level of detail required (i.e. SUE)

-Minutes should be prepared by the project Manager or his/her consultant an circulated to all attendees for verification

-At 60% Design Review

-At the second utility coordination meeting, the utility companies should be bringing to the table a drawing (supplied originally by the Region) showing how each utility will be addressing their relocates.
-Each facility's location should be based on Regional standard offsets and comments made at first meeting.
-This meeting should accomplish the following:

-Approval in principle is given for the overall co-ordination plan General timing required for relocation

-Date confirmed for receipt by Region for final drawings for approval andMunicipal consent

-Project timing update
+1116 cetting the following issues are addressed.
+Ensure that all utilities have been correctly identified on the base drawings Identify Areas of conflict Discuss Potential Solutions Discuss the Region's project timing Address relocation restrictions such as property acquisition, stream or railway crossings Discuss additional test pitting that may be required as well as level of detail required (i.e. SUE) nutes should be prepared by the project Manager or his/her consultant and culated to all attendees for verification At 60% Design Review bri ho sh the second utility coordination meeting, the utility companies should be nging to the table a drawing (supplied originally by the Region) showing we each utility will be addressing their relocates.
+Each facility's location ould be based on Regional standard offsets and comments made at first setting.
+This meeting should accomplish the following: Approval in principle is given for the overall co-ordination plan General timing required for relocation Date confirmed for receipt by Region for final drawings for approval and Municipal consent Project timing update General estimate Mi nutes should be prepared by the project Manager or his/her consultant and circulated to all attendees.

-General estimate

-Minutes should be prepared by the project Manager or his/her consultant and circulated to all attendees.